Keep in Touch

 May 2020

 The bungalows are ready for guests.
-The project was finished under budget, and the remaining funds were used to buy bunk beds and bedding.
+The project finished under budget, and the remaining funds were used to buy bunk beds and bedding.
 Our field rep Erik Patel reports that community support has been strong for this project.
-All the people in this photo helped carry materials up to the site–a walk of many hours.
+Everyone in this photo helped carry materials up to the site–a walk of many hours.

 Read more